Frederick (poss Frank) White

 UK & Other Memorials

-St Mary the Virgin Memorial, Westmill, Not on the Hertford memorials, Not on the Buntingford memorials
+St Mary the Virgin Memorial, Westmill, Not listed on the Hertfordshire Regimental Memorial, All Saints Church, Hertford, Not on the Buntingford memorials

 Pre War

-The Soldiers Died in the Great War records suggest that he was born in Hertford and lived in Buntingford when he enlisted.
+The Soldiers Died in the Great War records suggest that he was born in Hertford (believed incorrect) and lived in Buntingford when he enlisted.

 Wartime Service